Dyrehavsbakken: Shows

-Former Attractions
+Former attractions

 Other attractions

 Bakken contains many other entertainment options in addition to rides.
 This includes seven different gaming halls that have carnival-style games, slot machines, and dancing.
 The park's mascot, Pjerrot the clown, performs every day for young children.
 The park is also home to Bakkens Hvile music hall, where cabarets are common, as well as the Circus Revue, a live circus-style performance.
 There are also live music performances in lounges and bars across the park on a regular basis.

-The park is home to dozens of restaurants of all tastes and price ranges.
-The style of the restaurants ranges from standard amusement park street food vendors, to buffets, to fancier wine-and-dine restaurants.
+The park is home to dozens of restaurants of several types and price ranges.
+The style of the restaurants ranges from street food vendors, to buffets, to fancier restaurants.
 The type of food represented ranges from standard amusement park fare, such as hamburgers and cotton candy, to traditional Danish cuisine, such as Pølser (Danish hot dogs), Æbleskiver (Danish popovers), and Smørrebrød (open-faced sandwiches), to many other types of international cuisine.
-Bakken also contains numerous bars and lounges, where popular Danish beer such as Carlsberg and Tuborg are served.
+Bakken also contains numerous bars and lounges, where popular Danish beers such as Carlsberg and Tuborg are served.